tibber/com.tibber.athom/README.txt

 - Current price is [x] percent below average of the next [y] hours
 - Current price is [x] percent above average of the next [y] hours
 - Consumption report (triggers when new data is available, normally once a week.
 Every hour if you have a Pulse device)
+- You can use price level to make smart decisions based on the electricity price.
+These are local to the current day and include:
+  VERY_EXPENSIVE
+  EXPENSIVE
+  NORMAL
+  CHEAP
+  VERY_CHEAP
+  Please note that these are relative bands where VERY_EXPENSIVE can apply for several individual hours or continuous time slots for example.

 Conditions
 - Current price below/above